Last updated April 1, 2024.

 The term “power nap” was coined by psychologist James B. Maas, PhD, author of Power Sleep: The Revolutionary Program That Prepares Your Mind for Peak Performance.

-According to Dr. Maas, a ten to twenty-minute power nap can counter the natural mid-day circadian dip in alertness that most people experience around eight hours after waking up in the morning.
+According to Dr. Maas, a ten to twenty-minute power nap can counter the natural mid-day circadian dip in alertness that most people experience around eight hours after waking up.

-The power nap concept was conceived as an easy, healthy way to boost mood, alertness, energy, and productivity — without the use of stimulants like caffeine.
+The power nap concept was conceived as an easy, healthy way to boost mood, alertness, energy, and productivity — without using caffeine or other stimulants.

 Benefits of Power Naps